wisnunugroho21/reinforcement_learning_ppo_rnd/README.md

 ## Contributing

 This project is far from finish.
-Any fix, contribute, or give an idea is very appreciated
+Any fix, contribute, or an idea is very appreciated